yorda2020/yorda2020/README.md

 I thrive on transforming raw data into actionable insights that drive decision-making and innovation.
 With a strong passion for data analysis, visualization, security analysis, and machine learning, I enjoy uncovering hidden patterns and crafting compelling narratives through data.

-💡 What I Bring to the Table:
+//##💡 What I Bring to the Table:
-✔️ Expertise in data analytics & visualization to turn complex datasets into meaningful stories.
+//##✔️ Expertise in data analytics & visualization to turn complex datasets into meaningful stories.
-✔️ Security analysis skills to identify risks and enhance cybersecurity strategies.
+//##✔️ Security analysis skills to identify risks and enhance cybersecurity strategies.
-✔️ Hands-on experience in machine learning, leveraging AI to solve real-world challenges.
+//##✔️ Hands-on experience in machine learning, leveraging AI to solve real-world challenges.

-Always eager to learn, explore, and innovate, I’m on a mission to bridge the gap between data, technology, and impactful decision-making.
+//Always eager to learn, explore, and innovate, I’m on a mission to bridge the gap between data, technology, and impactful decision-making.

 <div align="center">